-In this article, we will delve a bit deeper into the similarities and differences between the two systems- in the hopes of clearing any questions you might have.
+A frequent question we get asked at Pimvendors is: what exactly is the difference between a PIM and an ERP?
+In this article, we will delve a bit deeper into the similarities and differences between the two systems in the hopes of clearing up any questions you might have.

 As you know, ‘PIM’ stands for: ‘Product Information Management system’.
 Some of you might be thinking: ‘Wait, I have a product information section in my ERP.
 Why would I need to switch to a PIM?’
 Well, when looking at it from a fundamental level; a system is nothing more than a structured collection of files.

 Even though this could also be done with an ERP, it would require considerably more effort, as the level of configurable automatization is lower than that of a PIM.
-Not only would you need extensive custom work done; there would be no guarantee it would keep working after an ERP upgrade, or change in interfacing systems.
+There would be no guarantee it would keep working after an ERP upgrade, or change in interfacing systems.

 Enterprise Resource Planning (ERP) systems are more transactionally oriented.
 They are meant to structure and optimize your sales-related business products.
 Your ERP would be at the heart of your organizational processes, e.g. in control of your stock inventory and ledger.

 However, If you have a PIM as your leading system, the flow of data goes the other way around.
-A long-tail strategy will profit from this kind of set-up.
+A long-tail strategy will profit from this kind of setup.
 The ERP will receive the sales from the eCommerce environment and is then able to absorb them into the bookkeeping.

 The unique advantage that comes with a PIM is the possibility to introduce product taxonomies.
-As discussed in a different article (Taxonomy), the addition of product hierarchy and taxonomy in your product data allows for more efficient use of your website and helps you boost your eCommerce sales.
+As discussed in a different article (Taxonomy), the addition of product hierarchy and taxonomy in your product data allows for more efficient use of your website.
+It also helps you boost your eCommerce sales.

 There are many benefits of a PIM vis-à-vis ERP, but here are some of the most important ones:

-A PIM is designed to be able to import and collect your product data from different sources;
+- A PIM is designed to be able to import and collect your product data from different sources;

-A PIM allows you to normalize your data processing and monitoring, with the primary goal of increasing data quality;
+- A PIM allows you to normalize your data processing and monitoring, with the primary goal of increasing data quality;

 - A PIM enables you to export your product information through various channels, or their publications.